Griezmann passes Torres on Atleti's scoring chart

 The France star drew level with the former club captain when he struck from the penalty spot in the 3-1 derby defeat to Real Madrid last week.

-Griezmann scored his 130th goal for the club in all competitions with the winner over Rayo Vallecano on Sunday (AEDT), a result that moved Atletico to within four points of LaLiga leader Barcelona, having played a game more.
+Griezmann scored his 130th goal for the club in all competitions with the winner over Rayo Vallecano on Saturday, a result that moved Atletico to within four points of LaLiga leaders Barcelona, having played a game more.

 The 27-year-old is behind only Luis Aragones (172 goals), Adrian Escudero (169), Paco Campos (146) and Jose Eulogio Garate (136) in the all-time standings.